gcp4hep/analysis-cluster/daskhub/README.md

 If you want to interact with DaskGateway directly through python:
 1. Generate a JupyterHub token from `http://<JupyterHub address>/hub/token` and save it.
-1. Then from your console
+1. Then from your console connect to Dask.
+The IP is the Dask Gateway IP, NOT the IP for JupyterHub.
 ```
 export JUPYTERHUB_API_TOKEN=<YOUR TOKEN>
 [user@machine gke-dask]# python3